andrewchambers/minias/README.md

   quite light as it uses string and value interning.
 In the future we could use an arena allocator for minias and still avoid manual calls to free.

-- Minias deliberately keps the peg grammar quite repetitive and simple, please keep it this way.
+- Minias deliberately keeps the peg grammar quite repetitive and simple, please keep it this way.

 - Performance is limited by the parser, it would be interesting